Support for industry on clinical data publication

 Clinical data publication temporarily suspended

-As of 1 August 2018, EMA has suspended all new activities related to the publication of clinical data.
-This is a result of the implementation of the third phase of EMA's business continuity plan to prepare for its relocation to the Netherlands.
+As of 1 August 2018 EMA has suspended all new activities related to the publication of clinical data.
+This is a result of the implementation of the third phase of EMA's business continuity plan.

 EMA has stopped sending 'invitation letters' and is contacting companies to cancel new submissions due after 1 August 2018.
 EMA will contact applicants prior to the restart of clinical data publication, once its relocation is completed.